novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-49.md

 On the other hand, Kim Ah-young began an unexpected conversation after the greeting.

-"CEO, why has another scandal article popped up?"
+"CEO, why has another scandal article emerged?"

 "...?"